Gothenburg School of Business, Economics and Law: Programmes

-The school was founded in 1923 as a private institution, serving a growing need for internationally oriented academic and professional education among the manufacturing companies, shipping firms and trading houses of Gothenburg.
-Gothenburg-based globally oriented companies, such as SKF, Volvo and the leading shipyards later became major employers of graduates from the school.
+The school was founded in 1923 as a private institution, serving a growing demand for internationally oriented academic and professional education among the manufacturing companies, shipping firms and trading houses of Gothenburg.
+Gothenburg-based globally oriented companies, such as SKF, Volvo and the leading shipyards, later became major employers of graduates from the school.
 After several decades of rapid growth in the Swedish economy and thus in the public system of higher education, the school became a public institution under Government auspices in 1960.
-After its amalgamation with the University of Gothenburg (the University) in 1971, it was recognised as an independent unit within the university in 1986.
-Since 1997, the school has had its own faculty board, reflecting a high degree of sovereignty within the university system.
+After its amalgamation with the University of Gothenburg (the University) in 1971, it was recognized as an independent unit within the university in 1986.
+Since 1997, the school has had its faculty board, reflecting a high degree of sovereignty within the university system.
 In 1992, the school expanded its activities by adding a Master of Laws programme to its educational options.
-Its present English name, ‘the School of Business, Economics and Law’, was adopted in 2004, so as to reflect its three main pillars of research and education.
+Its present English name, ‘the School of Business, Economics and Law’, was adopted in 2004 to reflect its three main pillars of research and education.

 Over the years, the development of the school has combined consistency and dynamism in a close relationship with the society surrounding it.
 The school's founders, in creating advanced higher education in Gothenburg, stressed the need for an academic base for the many local merchant firms engaged in overseas shipping and trade.
-Research conducted in close cooperation with the business community is essential to the school, and has been so since its foundation.
+Research conducted in close cooperation with the business community is essential to the school and has been so since its foundation.